NickAger/nickager.github.io/_posts/2016-02-03-New-blog-infrastructure.md

 # Low or no maintenance blog
 # Github to be able to generate the site for me.

-The second item means no Jekyll plug-ins unless there are supported by Github.
+The second item means that Jekyll plug-ins are ruled-out unless they are supported by Github.

 - talk about the problem of errors, setting up Travis etc